weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 <RunUnreleasedImages />

-## Multi-node setup
+## Multi-node configuration

-You can create a multi-node setup with Weaviate using docker compose.
-To do so, you need to:
+To configure Weaviate to use multiple host nodes, follow these steps:

-- Set up one node as a "founding" member, and configure the other nodes in the cluster to join it using the `CLUSTER_JOIN` variable.
+- Configure one node as a "founding" member
+- Set the `CLUSTER_JOIN` variable for the other nodes in the cluster.
+- Set the `CLUSTER_GOSSIP_BIND_PORT` for each node.
-- Configure `CLUSTER_GOSSIP_BIND_PORT` and `CLUSTER_DATA_BIND_PORT` for each node.
+- Set the `CLUSTER_DATA_BIND_PORT` for each node.
-- Optionally, you can set the hostname for each node using `CLUSTER_HOSTNAME`.
+- Optionally, set the hostname for each node using `CLUSTER_HOSTNAME`.

 (Read more about [horizontal replication in Weaviate](../concepts/cluster.md).)